For a list of campus courses click here.

 SpSt 501 is the first course in a two-course sequence (along with SpSt 502) that introduces new students to essential knowledge that will be necessary to successfully complete their M.S. degree in Space Studies.
 SpSt 501 consists of the following six modules: 1) space history, 2) space policy, 3) space law, 4) planetary and space sciences, 5) space life sciences and human factors, and 6) Earth remote sensing.
 All modules contain foundational information that will give students the basic knowledge and skills necessary to achieve a broad understanding of the multi- and inter-disciplinary nature of space studies that can be applied in later courses, such as Capstone; and knowledge that facilitates thesis and other specialized types of instruction and research.
 Course content in SpSt 501 will also be used to assess student learning at the end of their M.S. program via the Comprehensive Examination.
 Students are expected to master and understand course content, be able to apply course content as appropriate, and demonstrate their understanding of course content prior to graduation.

-Required textbook: None (CONFIRMED FOR FALL 2017)de Leon, Pablo firstname.lastname@example.org
+Required textbook: None (Textbook info confirmed for Fall 2018)de Leon, Pablo firstname.lastname@example.org